-A) First of all, join the discord server.
+A) Step one would be to join the discord server.
 There is a #🤼competitive-discussion channel in our discord server where top speedrunners and competitive players freely hand out information/advice.
 We do this because we love seeing people improve and having more competition.
 Posting your gameplay in #🎥megalo-station or #⏰speedruns is a particularly great place to get eyes on you, because we house some of the greatest racers to ever ride an extreme gear.
 They tend to analyze any and all matches/runs that get posted.
 Also, don't be afraid to experiment.
 We have greatly changed a lot of the unviable gears and characters to create a diverse meta for competitive play.
 You won't get far using only default gear or Blue Star 2.
 Consult #📚resources pinned messages in the server to find that very useful info.
 Alternatively, you can also head over to the competitive page with a detailed list of the patch notes on the website. https://sites.google.com/view/sonic-riders-te/competitive/player-resources

 A) You can!
 Hold to pause.
 This was done to fit the tournament experience.
 Pausing during a bracket match results in an instant forfeit of the round.
 Accidentally pausing would really suck, wouldn't it?
-(Also, screw those degenerate pause buffer tactics that are often used in speed runs for this game.)

 Q) I don't like the new music.
 Can I listen to the original tracks?

 A) Yes you can.
 We have not removed any of the original tracks.
 All tracks within a specific area of the game (Menu, stage, or the end of a race) play at random.
 Simply pause and retry until you obtain the desired track.
 There is no way to disable the extra tracks though.
 Honestly, if you've been playing Riders as long as and as much as we have, you'll get sick of listening to one music track that is also shared between every two stages.
-Also the same menu and end of race jingle.
+Also the same menu and end-of-race jingle.